HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 The TinyMCE editor requires a minimum supported Java level of 1.8.
 If you are unable to move to Java 8, it is recommended that you use the out-of-the-box, default CKEditor provided with HCL Digital Experience (DX).

 ## Using the TinyMCE editor in the WCM authoring portlet

 You can use the TinyMCE editor in the WCM authoring portlet and [inline editing](wcm_config_prop_authoring.md#default-in-place-editing-mode).
-You can use the TinyMCE editor in the Web Content Manager (WCM) authoring portlet and [inline editing](wcm_config_prop_authoring.md#default-in-place-editing-mode).

 Before you can use TinyMCE in WCM, you need to add the following custom property to the WCM WCMConfigService resource environment provider: `inplaceEdit.defaultRichTextEditor=TinyMCE`